-This makes businesses the engines of a move towards sustainable development.
-The design supply chains.
-They influence patterns of consumption.
-They can develop the low-resource and –carbon technologies, products and services for the growth markets of today and tomorrow.
-They can reduce the pressure on the necessary massive build-up of infrastructure and thus reduce the global and local demand for raw materials and energy.
-But they will need to be ecologically intelligent and socially innovative.
-Transformations towards sustainability and climate protection are only possible with businesses and their know-how.
-So what can be the contribution of businesses and industries for the world of tomorrow?
+Companies shape global value chains and influence consumption patterns.
+They can develop resource-efficient, and climate-friendly technologies, products and services for the growth markets of today and tomorrow.
+They can also reduce the pressure on the massive construction and expansion of infrastructures that is necessary worldwide, and thus reducing the global and local demand for raw materials and energy – if they are designed in an ecologically intelligent and socially innovative way.
+Therefore, transformation through innovation for climate protection and sustainability can only be designed with businesses and their core competencies.

-28 Percent of resource use and 17 percent of climate emissions can be attributed to Europe's food industry.
-Changing habits such as higher consumption of prepared meals and increasingly industrialised production provide a challenging starting point for sustainable change.
-The Wuppertal Institute provides comprehensive analyses of food production and processing along the various links of the supply chain and pinpoints key ecological and social challenges, providing the basis for a transformation in the food industry.
+28 per cent of resource consumption and 17 per cent of greenhouse gas emissions can be attributed to Europe's food industry.
+Changing dietary habits, such as increasing out-of-home catering and industrial manufacturing, provide a challenging starting point for sustainable change.
+The Wuppertal Institute provides the basis for a transformation in the food industry with comprehensive analyses of food production and processing along the various links of the supply chain and by identifying central ecological and social challenges.

 You find more information on the transformation of the economy here: